 - Camping is available to Scout Troops Only.
 Camping must be booked with the Group Office at least 3 days prior to the visit date.

-- Each Scout Group must provide a Certificate of Liability Insurance naming "Snow Creek, Inc and Peak Resorts, Inc." as additional insured/certificate holder.
+- Each Scout Group must provide a Certificate of Liability Insurance naming "Snow Creek, Inc and Peak Resorts, Inc." as the additional insured/certificate holder.

 - Troop Leader needs to complete and sign the Camping Agreement.
-Troop leader needs to check in with Group Office before setting up camp.
+Troop leader needs to check in with the Group Office before setting up camp.